PranavRagi/Explanable-EEG-Based-ADHD-detection-with-Machine-Learning-and-LLM/README.md

-🧠 Explainable EEG-Based ADHD Screening using Deep Learning and LLMs
+**Explainable EEG-Based ADHD Screening using Deep Learning and LLMs **
 📌 Overview

 This project presents an Explainable AI framework for ADHD screening using multi-channel EEG signals.